liu-qilong/college-beamer/README.md

 ```
 \DeclareOption{polyu}{
   \renewcommand{\maincolorRGB}{128, 57, 61}  % the theme's main color in RGB
-  \renewcommand{\colorlogoPath}{src/PolyU/color-logo.png?raw=true}  % path to the logo image with background color
+  \renewcommand{\colorlogoPath}{src/PolyU/color-logo.png}  % path to the logo image with background color
-  \renewcommand{\translogoPath}{src/PolyU/trans-logo.png?raw=true}  % path to the logo image with transparent background
+  \renewcommand{\translogoPath}{src/PolyU/trans-logo.png}  % path to the logo image with transparent background
-  \renewcommand{\backgroundPath}{src/PolyU/background.png?raw=true}  % path to the background image
+  \renewcommand{\backgroundPath}{src/PolyU/background.png}  % path to the background image
 }
 ```

-Noted that the theme's main color will be used in the front-ground of titles and backgorund colors of the sectional page.
+Noted that the theme's main color will be used in the front-ground of titles and background colors of the sectional page.

+> _P.S.
+You may also choose to use a logo with white background for `\translogoPath`.
+Please refer to [issue #8](https://github.com/liu-qilong/college-beamer/issues/8) for considerations._

 Now you have your brand new template 👏🎉